Prashant-Chaudhary-11/Prashant-Chaudhary-11/README.md

 - 🔁 Migrated an enterprise app from **Bootstrap 4 to 5.3**, improving speed and modernizing UI.
 - 🤖 Built AI-based tools like **Auto-Create** and **AI Slide Generator**, reducing manual effort by 70%.
-- 🎯 Developed **interactive modules** like Hardware Lab, Virtual Labs, Sandbox, and SCORM player.
+- 🎯 Developed **interactive modules** like Hardware Lab, Sandbox, and SCORM player.
 - 🧠 Integrated **ChatGPT Clone** and Gemini AI for intelligent learning workflows.
 - 🧩 Solved over **450+ UI/UX bugs**, improved modularity, and upgraded system architecture.
 - 💰 Achieved **93% cost reduction** in GCP billing via smart optimization.